Cole Schneider (American football): Birmingham Stallions (first stint)

 Schneider signed with the Birmingham Stallions of the United States Football League (USFL).
 He played a key role on the Stallions and was part of the 2023 USFL Championship Game.

 Green Bay Packers (second stint)

 On August 2, 2023, Schneider re-signed with the Packers.
-He was released on August 29, 2023.
+He was released on August 29.

 Birmingham Stallions (second stint)

 Schneider re-signed with the Stallions on September 14, 2023.
 He re-signed with the team again on August 26, 2024.

+Orlando Storm

+On January 12, 2026, Schneider was allocated to the Orlando Storm of the United Football League (UFL).